-[Section 9 amended by No. 3 of 1991 s.
+[Section 9 amended: No. 3 of 1991 s.
 6; No. 30 of 2006 s.
 6.]

 10. Duty of witness to continue in attendance

 A person who has been served with a summons pursuant to section 9 shall, unless excused by a Commissioner, attend as required by the summons and report himself to the Commission from day to day until released from further attendance by a Commissioner.